 Made is my dive-master for my last day and he is good at finding the big beasts appreciated by divers.
 He and I are the only ones on the boat who have managed to say hello to a mola mola, !!!

-We will still have to wait about forty minutes under water, before we can see him.
+We will still have to wait about forty minutes under water before we can see it.

-But in the meantime, we have plenty to keep us busy: anemone shrimp here, ribbon eels there, and even a small snake hunting in the corals.
+But we have something to occupy ourselves in the meantime: anemone shrimps here, moray eels there, and even a small snake hunting in the corals.

-And then, when the bubbles of other divers move away, when the last palanquées begin to rise, we, we remain.
+And then, when the bubbles of the other divers go away, when the last groups of divers start to go up, we stay.

 Suspended in the blue, balanced by the surf, we wait at the end of the reef, quietly.